NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

 ### Exclude a folder

 - Exclude the test folder by creating a “secret_scanning.yml" file in the .github folder of your repository.
+- Notice that the alerts are closed from the Secret Scanning Experimental tab that are from the tests folder.

 ### Add a secret